andydevs/blog/_drafts/experiments-with-css-grid.md

 </div>
 ```

-The basic gist is that we have all of our content under one layout div.
-This single div will control the placement of all of our components.
-In it, we have our menu.
-I've kept the menu blank for now, as I'll be working on it a bit down the road (using nested grid).
-Following the menu are the post snippets.
-I grouped the snippets into `main`, `second` and `third` snippets.
-In the hypothetical blog I would be making, the `main` snippet would be a featured post of the day.
-The `second` snippets would be three other highlighted posts, and the `third` snippets would be eight less important posts (possibly the posts from last week or something)
+We have all of our content under one layout div, which will use CSS Grid to control the placement of all of our components.
+In it, we have our menu (which I've kept blank for now), followed by post snippets of various sizes, and finally a footer.
+In the hypothetical blog I would be making, the `main` snippet would be a featured post of the day, and the `second` and `third` other highlighted posts to put on the main page.

-I noticed I forgot to add the footer in my layout so I added it in after the fact.

 Here's what that looks like